Any-Dimensional Polynomial Optimization via de Finetti Theorems: Illustrations of Our Framework

 which is the sum over all distinct monomials $X^G$ obtained by relabeling the vertices of $H$ by elements from $[n]$.
 These are the analogs of monomial sums from Section~\ref{sec:symmetric_funcs}, with isomorphism classes of graphs $[H]$ replacing partitions $\lambda$; indeed, the monomial sums of Section~\ref{sec:symmetric_funcs} can be obtained by considering graphs with only self-loops whose adjacency matrix is $\mathrm{diag}(\lambda)$.
-Note that $m_n^{[H]}(X)$ counts the number of times $H$ appears as a subgraph of $X$ up to isomorphism (i.e., $m_k^{[H]}(H)=1$, for instance), so
+When $H$ and $X$ are simple graphs, the polynomial $m_n^{[H]}(X)$ counts the number of times $H$ appears as a subgraph of $X$ up to isomorphism (i.e., $m_k^{[H]}(H)=1$, for instance).
+More generally, we have

 where $|\mathrm{Aut}(H)|$ is the number of automorphisms of $H$ without isolated vertices, which only depends on $[H]$.
 Since $m_k^{[H]}(X)$ is a multiple of $t_{\mathrm{inj}}(H;X)$ for any $k\geq |V(H)|$, we conclude that the collection $\{m_k^{[H]}\}_{|H|\leq d}$ as $[H]$ ranges over isomorphism classes of graphs with at most $d$ edges forms a basis for $\RR[\mbb S^k]_{\leq d}^{\msf S_k}$ for all $k\geq 2d$, as the same is true for $t_{\mathrm{inj}}$ as shown in Section~\ref{sec:graph_densities}.